nathancarter/weblurch/doc-src/repo-migration-plans.md

    test page.
 The items on that submenu should be checkable items, so that it's obvious which storage system is already chosen.
 Use LocalStorage by default, but remember the user's choice across runs of the application.
+ * [ ] Update the developer documentation to no longer mention the Load/Save
+   Plugin, but to document the Cloud Storage Plugin instead.

 ## Obviating some files in the repository